sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 What the above definition of **A good specification** means for testing is, ==if we design test cases based only on the specification given, those test cases do not cover the undesirable behaviours the system might have==.
 Like for example, arithmetic errors, infinite loops, unreachable code, etc.

+White box testing is used less compared to Black box testing.
+Here is some of it's limitations.

+Limitations of White box testing:
+- Test cases are designed based ont
 ##### Testing vs Formal Verification
 - ==**Formal verification is another way to verify the software using mathematical analysis of the code.**==
 	- A formal specification is used to check whether the program adheres to it.